TurboWarp/extensions/docs/Lily/Video.md

 Reports the selected property of the specified video.

 **Available properties:**
-- playing -- True if the video is actively playing
+- playing: True if the video is actively playing
-- paused -- True if the video is paused
+- paused: True if the video is paused
-- looping -- True if the video will loop
+- looping: True if the video will loop

 ---